Build Your Own ’59 Tweed 15W Amp Kit by Stewmac Review

 What Else Is Great?

 If you’re connected to the first channel, controlling the volume of the second will surprisingly affect your tone.
 StewMac doesn’t have a clear explanation behind this.
-But how cares?
+But who cares?
 All that matters is that nice extra distortion.

 The tweed cabinet feels truly authentic and vintage, making it an exact copy to the original ’59 amp by Fender.
 It’s not only about the looks, though.
 One customer says that it also has the same warm, rich sound of the original model, which he also owns.